emily-clough/fp-flood-nvfi/README.md

 In order to get the RoSWF files down to a workable size, I've combined surface water flood zones 2&3 on the map.
 I have also simplified the shapes of the flood zones considerably.
 These shapes should still give a reasonable sense of where surface water flooding is likely to occur.

 ##### Historic flooding

 Historical flooding for England is available from  [Environment Agency]().

-The map only shows historical flooding since 20000.
+The map only shows historical flooding since 2000.

 #### Scotland
+Flood data collection is a devolved power, and Scotland collects its flood data in slight different ways to

 ##### Flood risk from river and sea

-Scotland calculates flood risk from river and seas separately.
+Unlike England and Wales, Scotland calculates flood risk from river and seas separately.
 Scottish flood data can be found [here](https://www2.sepa.org.uk/flooddata/).
+For this project, I've merged the river and sea flooding so that it is easier to relate to the England and Wales data.

-Flood risk in Scotland
+Flood risk in Scotland is classified in two levels:

 - High likelihood: A flood event is likely on average in the defined area once in every ten years (1:10).
 Or a 10% chance of happening in any one year.
 - Medium likelihood: A flood event is likely in the defined area on average once in every two hundred years (1:200).
 Or a 0.5% chance of happening in any one year

 ##### Flood risk from surface water (RoSWF)

+Risk of flooding from surface water in Scotland is classified in the same way as flood risk from rivers and seas.
+For practical reasons, the high and medium risk areas have been merged in the map.

 ##### Historic flooding
 Scotland doesn't make historic flooding data available.